ilmax/blog-old/20210408/integration-testing2.md

 If you are using [xUnit.net](https://xunit.net), you can probably achieve the same via a [collection fixture](https://xunit.net/docs/shared-context#collection-fixture), if you're on MSTest V2, you can probably use the `[AssemblyInitialize]` hook, you can find more info on [StackOverflow](https://stackoverflow.com/questions/1427443/global-test-initialize-method-for-mstest)

-[Dotnet.Testcontainers](https://github.com/HofmeisterAn/dotnet-testcontainers) also comes with some built-in classes that wraps various services, one of these classes actually wraps a SQL Server Docker image and there are few more that covers the most common databases e.g.
+[Dotnet.Testcontainers](https://github.com/HofmeisterAn/dotnet-testcontainers) also comes with some built-in classes that wraps various services, one of these classes actually wraps a SQL Server Docker container and there are few more that covers the most common databases e.g.
 * MySql
 * Oracle
 * Postgres